-All you need to know about SEIS and EIS
+All you need to know about the Enterprise Investment Schemes

 Designed to encourage investments into early-stage companies, SEIS and EIS offer generous tax incentives to investors – but how do these work?

-Investing in early-stage businesses can offer large rewards, but comes with an associated high level of risk that can put off even the most sophisticated investors.
-The (Seed) Enterprise Investment Schemes were therefore designed to boost the return potential of early-stage investments and provide downside protection in case of a loss.
+Investing in startups can offer large rewards, but comes with an associated high level of risk that can put off even the most sophisticated investors.
+The (Seed) Enterprise Investment Schemes were, therefore, designed to boost the return potential of early-stage investments and provide downside protection in case of a loss.

-These tax incentives have been a resounding success, with more than 40,000 companies benefiting from them and receiving £2bn worth of investment under the schemes every year since 2014/2015 (Enterprise Investment Scheme Seed Enterprise Investment Scheme and Social Investment Tax Relief, May 2020).
+These tax incentives have been a resounding success, with more than 40,000 companies benefiting from them and receiving £2bn worth of investment under the schemes every year since 2014/2015 (HMRC Report, May 2020).

 So, what are these schemes, how do they work and what makes them so attractive?